tiagomelojuca/otclient-wiki/OTClient-Coding-Style.md

 ### Sources files
 * Include prerequisites.h first in every header file
-* All sources files have the license and copyright note on top
+* All sources files must have the license and copyright note on top

 ### Classes